The Return of the Texas Chainsaw Massacre: Plot

-On May 22, 1994, (Note: In the revised 1997 cut, the date has been changed to May 22, 1996.) four teenagers—Barry, Heather, Jenny, and Sean—attend their school's prom in rural Texas.
-When Heather discovers Barry cheating on her with another girl, she storms out of the dance, followed closely by Barry, who tries to explain himself as they drive away in his car.
-Their argument is interrupted by Jenny and Sean, who are hiding in the backseat, smoking marijuana.
+On May 22, 1994, (Note: In the revised 1997 cut, the date has been changed to May 22, 1996.)
+21 years after Leatherface's killing spree in 1973, four teenagers—Barry, Heather, Jenny, and Sean—attend their school's prom in rural Texas.
+When Heather discovers Barry cheating on her with another girl, she storms out of the dance, followed by Barry, who tries to explain himself as they drive away in his car.
+Their argument is interrupted by Jenny and Sean, who are hiding in the backseat.
 Heather takes a detour off the freeway, and while distracted, collides with another motorist, who passes out in the ensuing confusion.
 Jenny, Heather, and Barry leave Sean to look after the unconscious motorist while they search for help.

-They stop at an office trailer, where they meet Darla, an insurance agent, who promises to call her boyfriend, a tow truck driver named Vilmer.
+They stop at an office trailer, where they meet Darla, an insurance agent, who promises to call her boyfriend, a tow truck driver named Vilmer Slaughter.
 They leave the office and begin heading back towards the wreck, only for Heather and Barry to become separated from Jenny in the darkness.
-Vilmer soon shows up at the scene of the wreck, killing the motorist, before chasing Sean in his truck and backing over him repeatedly.
+Vilmer soon shows up at the scene of the wreck, killing the motorist, before chasing Sean in his truck and fatally backing over him repeatedly.

 Meanwhile, Heather and Barry discover an old farmhouse in the woods.
 As Barry looks around, Heather is attacked by Leatherface on the porch swing and subsequently forced into a meat locker inside the house.
 One of Vilmer and Leatherface's family members, W. E., finds Barry and holds him at gunpoint before forcing him inside.
 Barry tricks W. E. and locks him out but while using the bathroom, Barry discovers a corpse in the bathtub.
-He is then killed by Leatherface with a sledgehammer.
-After killing Barry, Leatherface impales Heather on a meat hook.
+Leatherface kills Barry with a sledgehammer before impaling Heather on a meat hook.